telerik/winforms-docs/editors/textbox/adding-buttons-to-radtextbox.md

 {{endregion}}

-As you can see, we are also setting Padding of the buttons.
+As you can see, we are also setting the __Padding__ of the buttons.
 This allows us to set some size to these buttons bigger than the default one.
-In addition, we are setting Margin of the buttons, so that there is some space between them.
+In addition, we are setting the __Margin__ of the buttons, so that there is some space between them.

 2\.
-Now we should place the StackLayoutPanel in RadTextBox.
-In order to achieve the proper layout between the textbox part of RadTextBox and the buttons, we need to put the item responsible for the textbox part and the StackLayoutPanel in a DockLayoutPanel:
+Now we should place the __StackLayoutPanel__ in RadTextBox.
+In order to achieve the proper layout between the textbox part and the buttons, we need to put the item responsible for the textbox part and the __StackLayoutPanel__ in a __DockLayoutPanel__:

 {{source=..\SamplesCS\Editors\TextBoxWithButtons.cs region=dockLayoutPanel}}
 {{source=..\SamplesVB\Editors\TextBoxWithButtons.vb region=dockLayoutPanel}}